 Joanne Dehmer, SSND

 Joanne is a native Minnesotan, having grown up in St. Michael.
 She and her twin brother are the youngest in a family of six children.
 Her years with the School Sisters of Notre Dame have spanned a wide variety of activities and ministries.
 With extensive skills in teaching and training, she also has wide-ranging pastoral experience in parish and retreat settings.
-Joanne began spiritual direction ministry over thirty years ago.
+Joanne began spiritual direction ministry over forty years ago.

 Since 1994 she has been a team member at Loyola, where she has conducted retreats and served as spiritual director for a large and diverse clientele.
 The depth and width of her experience, coupled with her easy presence and inquiring intelligence enhances her professional qualifications as a spiritual director.